LunatiqueCoder/luna/README.md

 ## 🐛 Debugging
 - ### React Native CLI
 > This template only works with the new CLI.
-Make sure that:
+Please make sure that:
 > - [your environment is set up correctly for React Native CLI.](https://reactnative.dev/docs/environment-setup)
 > - you have uninstalled the legacy `react-native-cli` first (`npm uninstall -g react-native-cli`) for the below command to work.
 If you wish to not use npx, you can also install the new CLI globally (`npm i -g @react-native-community/cli` or `yarn global add @react-native-community/cli`).